What is SSC MTS Exam? - Full Form & Age Limit, Salary, Job Profile and Pattern

 |

-2. Physical Efficiency Test/Physical Standard (only for Havaldar posts)
+2. Physical Efficiency Test/Physical Standard (Only for Havaldar posts)

 SSC MTS Salary